hhjoy/sta380-predictive-modeling/Exercise 1/STA_380_Part_2_-_Exercises_1.md

 Evaluating ETF Portfolios with Bootstrapping
 --------------------------------------------
-In the following, bootstrap resampling will be used to estimate the 4-week (20 trading day) value at risk of 3 portfolios at the 5% level.
+In the following, bootstrap resampling will be used to estimate the 4-week (20-trading day) value at risk of 3 portfolios at the 5% level.
 An evenly split portfolio, a safe/risk averse portfolio, and an aggressive/risk seeking portfolio will be assessed.
 These portfolios will be composed of 5 ETFs - SPY, TLT, LQD, EEM, and VNQ.

 ```r
 # Import libraries